dimgerasimou/dwmasyncblocks/README.md

 - networkmanager

 If you use pulseaudio change USEPULSEAUDIO=0 to 1 in the install script.
-Alternatively tou can pass the `pulseaudio` argument in the install script.
+Alternatively you can pass the `pulseaudio` argument in the install script.

 ## Installation